IBM-Blockchain/blockchain-vscode-extension/README.md

 #### Making changes to your contract while debugging
 To make iterative changes to your smart contract while debugging, after making your changes click the **restart** button.
 You can also stop the debugging session, make further changes and start debugging again, without needing to upgrade your smart contract.

-### Add a gateway for connecting to your own Hyperledger Fabric instance
+### Add a gateway for creating a client connection to your own Hyperledger Fabric instance
 To connect to our own Hyperledger Fabric instance, it must be running [Hyperledger Fabric v1.4.1](https://hyperledger-fabric.readthedocs.io/en/release-1.4/install.html) or later.

 Add your gateway by providing a name and connection profile via the `Add Gateway` command; it will be listed in the `Fabric Gateways` panel.
 Add a file system wallet to connect to your gateway with via the `Add Wallet` command.